-If traditional media is implementing hashtags to let audience or their tribe be part of the conversation, or other reasons, then why aren’t us bloggers doing so with our content, product, or service?
+If traditional media is using hashtags to let audience or their tribe be part of the conversation, or other reasons, then why aren’t us bloggers doing so with our content, product, or service?

 Tweeting your content with a link is one thing.
 (Almost feels incomplete, half-ass, no effort, just tweeting it just to feel that fulfilling duty of participating in social media).

-Tweeting your content with a few hashtags for either your tribe or for search purposes definitely strengthens your chances of new readers to find you.
+Tweeting your content using a few hashtags for either your tribe or for search purposes definitely strengthens your chances of new readers to find you.

 It’s like the punchline at the end of a joke.

 It also helps categorize what the tweet is about.